-Filing, prosecuting, defending and enforcing patents on all of our drug discovery technologies and all of our potential investigational drug candidates throughout the world would be prohibitively expensive.
+Filing, prosecuting, defending and enforcing patents on all of our drug discovery technologies and all of our potential investigational product candidates throughout the world would be prohibitively expensive.
 Competitors may use our technologies to develop their own drugs in jurisdictions where we have not obtained patent protection.
-These drugs may compete with our investigational drug candidates and may not be covered by any of our patent claims or other intellectual property rights.
+These drugs may compete with our investigational product candidates and may not be covered by any of our patent claims or other intellectual property rights.
 The laws of some foreign countries do not protect intellectual property rights to the same extent as the laws of the United States, and many companies have encountered significant problems in protecting and defending such rights in foreign jurisdictions.
 Many countries, including certain countries in Europe, have compulsory licensing laws under which a patent owner may be compelled to grant licenses to third parties (for example, the patent owner has failed to "work" the invention in that country or the third party has patented improvements).
 In addition, many countries limit the enforceability of patents against government agencies or government contractors.
 In these countries, the patent owner may have limited remedies, which could materially diminish the value of the patent.
 Compulsory licensing of life-saving drugs is also becoming increasingly popular in developing countries either through direct legislation or international initiatives.
-Such compulsory licenses could be extended to include some of our drug candidates, which could limit our potential revenue opportunities.
+Such compulsory licenses could be extended to include some of our product candidates, which could limit our potential revenue opportunities.
 Moreover, the legal systems of certain countries, particularly certain developing countries, do not favor the aggressive enforcement of patents and other intellectual property protection, particularly those relating to biotechnology and/or pharmaceuticals, which makes it difficult for us to stop the infringement of our patents.
-Proceedings to enforce our patent rights in foreign jurisdictions could result in substantial cost and divert our efforts and attention from other aspects of our business.
+Proceedings to enforce our patent rights in foreign jurisdictions could result in substantial cost and divert our efforts a protection in many foreign jurisdictions.
+Even if international patent applications ultimately issue or receive approval, it is likely that the scope of protection provided by such patents will be different from, and possibly less than, the scope provided by our corresponding U.S. patents.
+The success of our international market opportunity is dependent upon the enforcement of patent rights in various other countries.
+A number of countries in which we have filed or intend to file patent applications have a history of weak enforcement and/or compulsory licensing of intellectual property rights.
+Even if we have patents issued in these jurisdictions, there can be no assurance that our patent rights will be sufficient to prevent generic competition or unauthorized use.